parlaynu/sonos-over-vpn/README.md

 * click the '+' button and choose 'create from file or archive'
 * browse to your icloud drive and select the configuration

-That should install the vpn for you and you should be ready to go.
+That will install the vpn profile and you should be ready to go.

 ### Connection and Operating

+To use the system:

-To use the system, start with your mobile phone and enable your personal hotspot.
+* enable the personal hotspot on your mobile phone

-Connect your tablet to the hotspot network and start the vpn.
+* connect your tablet's wifi to the hotspot
+* start the vpn on your tablet

-You should now be able to open your sonos app and control your speakers.
-You might need to fully kill the app and load it again so it isn't trying to use any cached settings.
+* start your sonos app on your tablet and wait for it to discover your speakers

+You might need to fully kill the app and start it again so it isn't trying to use any cached settings.